Secret Level

 Secret Level (stylized as SΞCRΞT LΞVΞL) is an adult animated anthology series consisting of fifteen stories set in the worlds of different video games.
 The series was created by Tim Miller for Amazon Prime Video.
 It is produced by Miller's Blur Studio with Amazon MGM Studios.
 Dave Wilson serves as supervising director and executive producer.
 The voice cast includes Arnold Schwarzenegger, Patrick Schwarzenegger, Kevin Hart, Laura Bailey, Heaven Hart, Keanu Reeves, Gabriel Luna, Ariana Greenblatt, Adewale Akinnuoye-Agbaje, Michael Beach, Emily Swallow, and Claudia Doumit.

 The series was announced at Gamescom on August 20, 2024.
 Its first eight episodes were released worldwide on December 10, 2024, with the remaining seven episodes released on December 17, 2024.
 The Pac-Man episode served as promotion for the at-the-time upcoming game, Shadow Labyrinth.
 The series has received mixed reviews from critics.
 In December 2024, the series was renewed for a second season.

+In August 2026, it was announced that a spinoff series based on the Warhammer 40,000 episode is currently in development.